Robbie1977/r-natverse/README.md

 ## R Version

-This image is built on `deepnote/ir:4.4.3-ra-54-buildcache` which provides R version 4.4.3, ensuring you have access to the latest stable features and improvements in R.
+This image is built on `rocker/tidyverse:4.4.1` which provides R version 4.4.1 with the tidyverse packages pre-installed, ensuring you have access to the latest stable features and improvements in R along with IRkernel support for Jupyter notebooks.

 ## Getting the r-natverse docker image